itplr-kosit/xrechnung-schematron/docs/peppol-rules.md

 ## peppol-into-xr.xsl

+This script merges the PEPPOL rules listed in `rule-list.xml` into the xrechnung rule set.
+It creates multiple phases for CII and UBL and added the rules from PEPPOL filtered by the rule list.
+Some rules are handled in a special way like `PEPPOL-EN16931-R008` and in some rules lide `PEPPOL-EN16931-R053` in CII text is replaced.

 ## rule-list.xml

+In this file all PEPPOL rules are listed, which shall be included in XRechnung by the script.

 ## Executing the build target
 For the XR to PEPPOL integration, the relevant target is `merge-peppol-rules-with-xr-rules` in the Ant build script.
 Execute the transformation with the following command: